ARTIST’S STATEMENT

 I was only 13 years old when I discovered my calling as a journalist, writing for the local Woodbridge News ("Tow Truck Pulls Oil Tanker From Ditch" was my first story).
 Since then I’ve written – with great delight – for television, newspapers, and magazines, along with books.

-But nowadays, I get the greatest satisfaction from enriching my images with a few well-chosen words.
+Nowadays, I get the greatest satisfaction from enriching my images with a few well-chosen words.

 New perspectives